stackbit-projects/tribetelco-3061c/content/pages/blog/user-journey-mapping.md

 subtitle: >-
   Current Initiative: BBQ Area.
 Click here to find out more about these new facilities.
+excerpt: >-
-excerpt: 'Current Initiative: BBQ Area.
-Click here to find out more about '
+  Current Initiative: BBQ Area.
+Click here to find out more about these new facilities.
 author: content/data/authors/jane-doe.yaml
 date: '2019-03-27'
 thumb_image: images/10_thumb.jpg